calwoo/variational-inference-gmm/README.md

 ### the elbo and vi to the rescue

 We will often instead opt to compute an easier lower bound to the posterior we are trying to compute.
+This lower bound is called the elbo (derivation in attached notes).

+``